jamesplease/redux-resource/README.md

 #### FAIL action type

-This will update the metadata for this particular action to be in an `xhrStatuses.FAILED` state.
+This will update the metadata for the affected resources to be in an `xhrStatuses.FAILED` state.

 These are the five FAIL action types: